R. Baird LeValley* (11/20)

 - Dilute with grass or alfalfa hay.

-Other forages that can be planted for summer grazing are millet, turnips, or oats.
+Other forages that can be planted for summer grazing are millets, teff, Italian rye or oats.
 They can also be grazed in the fall.
-This is critical during drought years because lack of water and forage may force some producers to come off of the rangelands and summer pastures early.
-Planning now ensures that there is ample grazable forage available for the livestock.
+Planning for fall forages can be critical during drought years as lack of water and forage may force some producers to come off of the rangelands and summer pastures early.
+Planning in advance ensures that there is ample grazable forage available for the livestock.

 Planning for Fall Forage